idibau/cs2bim/README.md

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.
-For each group configuration the system is creating an ifc group according to the configured parameters (entity_type, predefined_type, object_type).
+For each group configuration the system is creating an ifc group according to the configured parameters (entity_type and any number of attributes).
 When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.

 When defining a group you can use "." to create nested group structures.
 (IfcGroupKey)\